semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 ### Selecting an Xcode version

-You can find the list of available versions of Xcode on the [Xcode 11][macos-xcode11] image references.
+You can find the list of available versions of Xcode in the [Xcode 11][macos-xcode11] image references.
 Select the desired version for your project with `xcversion`.